mridubhatnagar/Event_Fetcher/README.md

 **FEATURES**
-1. Fetche the next Birthday Event from the Calendar.
+1. Fetches the next Birthday Event from the Calendar.
 2. Creates an new event in the Calendar.

 **API USED**